Road or Trail Running Shoe?

 What's up with all this hype about minimalist running shoes anyways?
 Our ancestors didn't have all this cushion, gel, and foam to protect their feet, so why should we?
 They also didn't have endless asphalt roads to log their miles on.
 The current minimalist movement is encouraging many runners to switch styles of shoes.
 As the name implies, "minimalist" shoes are a much lighter and less supportive shoe than traditional road shoes.

 Minimalist shoes are less responsive and lack the cushioning that road shoes provide.
-So why would anyone want to give minimalist running shoes a chance?
+So why would anyone want to give minimalist shoes a chance?
 Many runners are attracted to the idea of using a minimalist running shoe to obtain a more natural gait cycle.
 The average road shoe has an approximately 10mm heel to toe discrepancy.
-This forces your heel to strike the ground first, which actually causes you to slow yourself down.
+This forces your heel to strike the ground first, which causes you to slow yourself down.
 If you were to take the shoes off and watch your barefoot stride, you'd notice that you land more evenly on your foot and have a more efficient stride.
 Most minimalist shoes offer a 0 mm to 4 mm heel to toe discrepancy, which results in a more natural and efficient foot strike.

-The most important factor when deciding to switch to minimalism, or to any shoe other than your current one, is taking your time.
+The most important factor when deciding to switch to minimalism, or any shoe other than your current one, is taking your time.
 After years of using shoes with abundant cushioning, the muscles and tendons in your feet and lower legs become weak.
 It will take some time to build them up.
-Start off with only short walks in your new minimalist shoes.
+Start with short walks in your new minimalist shoes.
 Slowly work up to one or two short runs a week.

 We recommend doing this for at least a month before increasing your use to over two runs a week in the minimalist shoes.
 There is no perfect time frame for adjusting your feet to minimalist shoes.
-In conclusion, everyone's feet are different and some will take more or less time to the change.
+In conclusion, everyone's feet are different, and some will take more or less time to the change.
 If you feel any pain, give yourself more time.
 If you feel great, continue to gradually work up your mileage with the minimalist shoes.